 |DIBELS 6th Edition|

-ORS 342.147 requires adoption of standards for instruction on dyslexia that are aligned with the International Dyslexia Association.
+ORS 342.147 requires the adoption of standards for instruction on dyslexia that are aligned with the International Dyslexia Association.
 The requirement applies to endorsement areas that include a significant focus on reading instruction: Elementary Education-Multiple Subjects, English to Speakers of Other Languages, Reading Intervention and Special Education: Generalist endorsements.
 The purpose of the dyslexia instruction standards is to provide educators with the knowledge and pedagogy skills that best serve students with dyslexia and other learning disabilities.

 Oregon does not require dyslexia intervention.

-According to SB612, the Oregon Department of Education must identify training opportunities that will enable teachers to recognize dyslexia, and to provide systematic, explicit, and evidence-based instruction.
+According to SB612, the Oregon Department of Education must identify training opportunities that will enable teachers to recognize dyslexia and to provide systematic, explicit, and evidence-based instruction.
 Districts must ensure that each K-5 school has at least one K-5 teacher who has received such a training.